Gongsta/Poker-AI/README.md

 The version of Poker I am going to be using is **No Limit Texas Hold’Em** (NLTHE), this is by far the most popular one used in all the major tournaments.
 You can familiarize yourself with the rules [here](https://www.pokernews.com/poker-rules/texas-holdem.htm).

+Some Specifications
 - Betting rounds happen during each stage At any point, a player can **fold** out of the current round.
 If only 1 player remains, they win automatically.
 - Then we show 3 community cards, which is known as the **flop**.
 Followed by a betting round
 - Stage 0-1: Start a new round.
 - Stage 2: Pre-flop.
 - Stage 3: The flop.
 - Stage 4: The turn.
 - Stage 5: River round.

-Some of the Class Definitions:
+Class Definitions
 - `Card`s: A Card has a rank (Ace, 2, 3, 4, ..., King) and a suit (Clubs, Diamonds, Hearts, Spades)
 - `Deck`: Composed of 52 `Card`s

 ### Explanation of Directory
 - `/assets` contains assets used to run Poker on PyGame
 - `/research` contains more background information and code that I wrote before writing the full-on Heads-On Poker

+### Concepts
+How to evaluate the performance of the Poker AI?
+There are 3 main ways to measure the quality of a poker agent:
+1. Measure it against other poker agents
+2. Measure it against humans
+3. Measure it against a “best response” agent that always plays the best response to see how well the agent does in the worst case

 ### Timeline / Goals
 ##### 1. Create a basic Poker Environment to play in